nasa/content-guide/_pages/content-types/urls-and-filenames.md

 ## Screen reader-only text

+Screen readers are audio interfaces.
+Rather than displaying web content visually for users in a "window" or screen on the monitor, screen readers convert text into synthesized speech so that users can listen to the content.
+A person using a screen reader is referred to as a screen reader user.

 In some situations, descriptive links may be overly verbose or redundant for sighted users.
 Here’s an example from the [betaFEC site][]: